-These consolidated financial statements have been prepared on an accrual basis and are based on historical costs except for certain financial instruments, which are measured at fair value.
-The consolidated financial statements are presented in Canadian dollars which is also the Company's functional currency.
+These consolidated financial statements have been prepared on an accrual basis, except for cash flow information, and are based on historical costs except for certain financial instruments, which are measured at fair value.
+The consolidated financial statements are presented in Canadian dollars which is also the functional currency of the Company and its subsidiary.